mykter/prisma-cloud-pipeline/README.md

 accessing the API.

 If your API has a certificate from an untrusted root, set the REQUESTS_CA_BUNDLE environment variable, e.g.:
-`REQUESTS_CA_BUNDLE=mycert.pem prisma-cloud-triage $API ...`
+`REQUESTS_CA_BUNDLE=mycert.pem prisma-cloud-pipeline $API ...`

-Specify `--finding_stats` to get a count of how many times each untriaged finding occurred.
+Specify `--finding-stats` to get a count of how many times each untriaged finding occurred.

 ## Triage Rules